OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 2. In the **CellAnalyzerRESTAPI** project, expand **Properties**, and open the **launchSettings.json** file.
 3. Find the line of code with the **sslPort** value, copy the port number, and save it somewhere.

-### Add the Office add-in project
+### Add the Office Add-in project

 To keep things simple, keep all the code in one solution.
-Add the Office add-in project to the existing Visual Studio solution.
+Add the Office Add-in project to the existing Visual Studio solution.
 However, if you are familiar with the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) and Visual Studio Code you can also run `yo office` to build the project.
 The steps are very similar.

 1. In **Solution Explorer**, right-click the **Cell-Analyzer** solution, and choose **Add > New Project**.
 2. In the **Add a new project dialog**, choose **Excel Web Add-in**, and choose **Next**.